netxms/netxms-doc/admin/quickstart.rst

 =================

 It is recommended to enable passive discovery when it is required to add all nodes in local network.
-In case if NetXMS server has access to switches and routers via SNMP, all devices in network will be added automatically by discovery process.
+In case if |product_name| server has access to switches and routers via SNMP, all devices in network will be added automatically by discovery process.

 To enable passive network discovery open :guilabel:`Network Discovery` view.